audioplastic/ooura/README.md

 let input = new Float64Array([1,2,3,4,1,2,3,4]);

 // Set up the fft object and use a helper to generate an output array
-// of corrct length and type.
-let oo = new ooura(input.length);
+// of correct length and type. let oo = new ooura(input.length);
 let output = oo.scalarArrayFactory();